Managing Your Team Collaborators With Role-Based Access Control

 # How Role-Based Access Control Works

-Role-based access control (RBAC) allows you to restrict access to Workato features and functions based on a team collaborator's role in a team.
+Role-based access control (RBAC) allows you to restrict access to Workato features, functions, and folders, based on a team collaborator's role in a team.

 Access can be based on the criteria you define, such as: